opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 # OpenID Connect

 The Security plugin can integrate with identify providers that use the OpenID Connect standard.
-This feature enables:
+This feature enables the following:

 * Automatic configuration